HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/negev.md

   - Not only will this give you a full magazine to work with, it also frees up more space in your pack for ammunition.
   - The Negev has the longest reload of any weapon, so reload out of combat and avoid reloading in combat if possible.
   - If you find a Negev but have no backpack or a Level 1 backpack, reload multiple times to carry as much ammo as possible, you'll need it.
-- Because it is less accurate and a slightly higher DPS, the Negev is more suited to close to mid-range combat than its competitor, the [MG5](/weapons/guns/mg5).
+- Because it is less accurate and has a slightly higher DPS, the Negev is more suited to close to mid-range combat than its competitor, the [MG5](/weapons/guns/mg5).
-- If your enemy is far away, such as 8x range, move closer so you can kill them easier and not waste ammo.
+- If your enemy is far away, such as 8x range, move closer so you can kill them more easily and not waste ammo.
 - The Negev has a 2x obstacle multiplier, meaning it shreds through obstacles.
 If an opponent hides behind a destructible obstacle, don't hesitate to plow right through it.
 - Because the Negev is so rare, it can be used to bait players by leaving it on the ground.
   - Be wary of a Negev on the ground, as it might be bait